 - 12 point font, 1 inch margins

 - 1 page - cover/signature page containing proposal title, investigator names and affiliations, investigator email and other contact information, total budget (if applicable, showing any college contribution), signatures of the investigator(s) and Department Chair or Associate Dean, and signature of a Student Affairs director whose unit/facility will be involved in the research project (please feel free contact Dr. Beate Brunow to establish connections to departments and directors in Student Affairs).

 - 1 page – Project Summary or Abstract

 - 2 pages – description of proposed research and a clear articulation of how it will align with area(s) outlined above.
 Include a description of how expenditures will support the research project

 - 1 page – detailed budget and timeline page showing projected expenses/milestones, including name(s) of partner units within the Division of Student Affairs.

 - There should also be a statement identifying any potential collaborators or partners external to the University of Georgia.

 The required pages should be assembled into a single PDF file then submitted to Student Affairs Academic Partnerships and Initiatives.
 Any questions about the submission process should be directed to Dr. Beate Brunow.

 The proposals will be reviewed by Student Affairs Academic Partnerships and Initiatives and staff from the Office of the Vice President for Student Affairs.
 Other individuals may be consulted as needed.

 Get answers to common questions here.

-One-year final report – One year after funding a progress report not to exceed one page should be submitted, including results to date and plans for continued research - due by June 30, 2019.
+Final report – a report not to exceed one page should be submitted, including results to date, final budget report, and plans for continued research - due by June 30, 2019.

 Any publication (including presentations) resulting from funding or partial funding by this program should acknowledge that funding was received from University of Georgia Student Affairs Academic Partnerships and Initiatives.

 *This research was supported in part by a grant funded by the Department of Academic Partnerships and Initiatives in the Division of Student Affairs at the University of Georgia.